-The increased length of time during which stool remains in the colon causes increased pressure on the bowels, leading to abdominal cramping and bloating.
-Bowel movements may occur infrequently, resulting in hard, lumpy, dry stool, looking like either many small pellets or one solid, hard, sausage-shaped piece.
+The increased length of time during which stool remains in the colon causes increased pressure on the bowel, leading to abdominal cramping and bloating.
+Bowel movements may occur infrequently, resulting in hard, lumpy, dry stool that resembles either many small pellets or one solid, hard, sausage-shaped piece.
 Rectal pressure or fullness, bloating, abdominal pain, and a sensation of incomplete evacuation are common symptoms of constipation.
 The slowdown in the digestive tract may also cause poor appetite, back pain, and general malaise.

 Most complications result from the intense straining needed to pass stool.
 These include hemorrhoids, anal fissures, diverticular disease, bright red streaks on the stool (rectal bleeding), and a condition in which the rectal wall pushes out through the anus (rectal prolapse).

 A panel of experts developed the main diagnostic criteria for functional constipation, and update them regularly.
 Below are the current Rome IV diagnostic criteria*.

 - must include two or more of the following: